MohammadMazrouei/Booking-Cinema-Ticket/README.md

 ## Getting Started

-To get started with the Sudoku Game, clone this repository to your local machine and open the project in Qt Creator or build it using `qmake` and `make`.
+To get started with the Cinema App, clone this repository to your local machine and open the project in Qt Creator or build it using `qmake` and `make`.

 ### Cloning the Repository